azurecorner/Design-and-implement-private-access-to-Azure-Services-using-private-endpoint/README.md

 --parameters location=$location

 ###  ** Test the deployment **
-#### 1. Tester le deploiement du private endpoint pour la keyvault
+#### 1. Test the deployment of the private endpoint for the keyvault

 $KEYVAULTNAME="kv-meetup-demo"
 nslookup "$KEYVAULTNAME.vault.azure.net"

-#### doit afficher le résultat suivant dans la console où 10.9.33.4 est l'adresse ip configuré dans la private endpoint
+#### should display the following result where 10.9.33.4 is the private ip address configured in the private endpoint

 Server:  UnKnown
 Address:  168.63.129.16